-Year 10 students can request to receive electronically the "Senior Secondary Pathways Reform - 2024 RTO Course Offerings" from either Ms Yeaman or Mr Theodoropoulos in the Careers Office in T39.
+Year 10 students can request to receive electronically the "Senior Secondary Pathways Reform - 2024 RTO Course Offerings" from Mr Theodoropoulos in the Careers Office in T39.
 There are also other VET Providers not listed in this document that can be also considered as potential places to undertake your VET subject.
 They should scroll through this site carefully.

-As of the middle of 2022, Melbourne High School changed their VETDSS policy for how students could be approved to undertake a course of interest at an approved Registered Training Organisation and now there are only 3 main reasons as to why a student would be permitted to undertake a VET course.
+Melbourne High School's VETDSS policy for how students could be approved to undertake a course of interest at an approved Registered Training Organisation has only 3 main reasons as to why a student would be permitted to undertake a VET course.
 They are as follows: